Terms and conditions of employment

 - Already in possession of an Employment Authorization Document (EAD) which allows the holder to work outside the sponsoring organisation (for example, a derivative EAD or green card in progress) or eligible to apply for one*, or

-- Already in possession of a derivative visa and as a registered member (18 years or older) of a diplomat's household***.
+- Already in possession of a derivative A visa and a registered member (18 years or older) of a diplomat's household***.

 *Employment authorisation documents can take 1 to 3 months to obtain or to extend and a valid EAD is required to remain in employment.
 If an EAD is not renewed before it expires, the employee will have to stop working until the new EAD is issued.

-** A2 class visas have a maximum validity of five years and cannot be extended.
-All periods of employment on an A2 visa at any Embassy or Consulate within the United States for any foreign government is included in this period.
-To be eligible for a principal A2 visa, the employee must be 20 years or older.
+** Employment based upon an A2 visa is limited to five years and cannot be extended.
+All periods of employment on an A2 visa at any Embassy or Consulate and for any foreign government is included in this five-year limit.
+To be eligible for a principal A2 visa, the employee must be 20 years of age or older.

 ***Registered dependants 18 years or older on derivative A visas of posted diplomats may work at the Embassy or Consulate-General to which the diplomat is registered without an EAD.